-Keep in mind that It does get pretty crowded in Florida around the holiday times, so make sure to plan activities ahead and have your meal reservations set.
-Christmas through New Year's Day at Disney World is the most crowded while the week after Thanksgiving through the week before Christmas is the least crowded, and this generally holds true for most other attractions like Universal Orlando as well.
+Keep in mind that It does get pretty crowded in Florida around the holiday time, so make sure to plan activities ahead and have your meal reservations set.
+Christmas through New Year's Day at Disney World is the most crowded, while the week after Thanksgiving through the week before Christmas is the least crowded, and this generally holds true for most other attractions like Universal Orlando as well.

 December Weather in Florida

 Florida's mild climate extends into the winter, but there is more of a chance for cold temperatures toward the middle to end of the month in Northern and Central Florida.
 Average temperatures are listed below, and if you're looking for more specific information on these popular Florida destinations, check these links to see what's in store throughout the year and more specifics on what to pack.

 - Daytona Beach: High 70 degrees F, Low 50 degrees F

 - Fort Myers: High 76 degrees F, Low 55 degrees F

 - Jacksonville: High 67 degrees F, Low 43 degrees F

 - Key West: High 77 degrees F, Low 67 degrees F